jnozzi/cocoadev.com/markdown/NSBrowserPathSelect.md

 ----

 OK, I built a mockup and I think I've figured it out.
 When you click the back/previous button, you set the path, but the browser is no longer the first responder (the button is).
 In order to get the "blue" highlighting the browser needs to be the first responder.
-So, in     backActionButton: and     forwardActionButton: you ought to add a line like     General/browser window] makeFirstResponder:browser] to make the browser first responder again.
+So, in     backActionButton: and     forwardActionButton: you ought to add a line like     browser window] makeFirstResponder:browser] to make the browser first responder again.

 ----